AndyCYao/StockFighter/README.md

 http://www.investopedia.com/terms/o/order-book.asp

 To Do List:
+	-Done -add timestamp on all the print out messages.
 	-Bug- noticed that sometimes the BuySell would not have the most updated positionSoFar, as the execution websocket had updated it by the time BuySell calls it. need to find a better way to track everything.
+	-Bug -the alreadyBought and alreadySold arnt always accurate. i have taken out the [open] filter, and im just looping through all the orders to get the result. seems to work so far.
 	-Implement a way to examin the orderbook and filter out the orders that are from myself.